Clyvv/calculus/README.md

 $ git add .
 $ git commit -m "initial commit"
 ```
 Now you need push the code to the Heroku-hosted remote.
+Make sure you are logged in before running the following commands.
 ```sh
 $ heroku create
 $ git push heroku master